redhat-cip/software-factory/docs/submitpatches.rst

 **Changed items**
   When a patch set is expanded, it will list down the changed files.
-By clicking any file in this list will open a comparision page which will compare the changes of the selected patch set with the same file in the reference version.
+By clicking any file in this list will open a comparison page which will compare the changes of the selected patch set with the same file in the reference version.

   Upon clicking any line, a text box would be displayed with a 'Save' and 'Discard'